cdepillabout/break-time/README.md

 This is convenient to stop a break from happening when you're in a meeting at work.

+This plugin has a feature where if your Google Calendar event has a description with the magic string `ignore break-time`, break-time will ignore it when considering whether or not to start a break.

 This plugin requires some configuration before it can be used.
 First, you must add your Gmail address to the break-time configuration file, `~/.config/break-time/config.toml`.
 The `accounts` (or